Life's a Mess

-"Life's a Mess" is a song by American rapper and singer Juice Wrld and American singer Halsey.
-It was released on July 6, 2020 through Grade A Productions under exclusive license to Interscope Records as the third single for Juice Wrld's posthumous studio album, Legends Never Die, and was later included on Halsey's Collabs EP that dropped 3 weeks after.
+"Life's a Mess" is a song by American rapper Juice Wrld and American singer Halsey.
+It was released on July 6, 2020, through Grade A Productions under exclusive license to Interscope Records as the third single for the former's posthumous studio album, Legends Never Die, and was later included on Halsey's Collabs EP that dropped 3 weeks after.
 It was released the same day that Juice Wrld's estate announced the album and the release date of it.
 This marks the second collaboration between the two artists, following the remix of Halsey's chart-topping single "Without Me".

 Other versions

-On March 5, 2021, American singer Clever released what would be the original version of the song, featuring Juice WRLD (before the album version with Halsey released in July 2020), titled "Life's A Mess II".
-The song also features vocals from Post Malone.
+On March 5, 2021, a sequel to the song called "Life's A Mess II" was released, featuring fellow American rapper Clever and American musician Post Malone.